agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 We could probably need to set some special variables or methods that we want on our application due to special needs or requirements.
-For that reason, the Engine method “addStartHandler” would be useful to that purpose.
+For that reason, the Engine method *addStartHandler* would be useful to that purpose.

 In order to perform this, this code should be added: